PowerpediaInterns/tag_based_on_title/README.md

 ### PAGES_LIMIT
 The number of pages that will be extracted at a time.
 Used in get_pages_json() in params for "aplimit".

+### TEXT_FILE
+The text file that the program reads and writes the last page title to continue from.